 U-Bolts:

-- Shaped like the letter “U” with screw heads on either end
+- Shaped like the letter “U”, threaded on both ends with nuts

 - Supports rope, chain, auto components and pipework